rufuspollock-okfn/textus/docs/json_import_format.md

 + Text contains visible characters and whitespace, but does not contain formatting information.
 It defines the coordinate system used for positions of annotations and structure markers, with the first character in the text being at position 0 (zero).
 When a range is defined between characters A and B the range will include all characters where the character index I satisfies (B > I >= A), that is to say start positions are inclusive and end positions exclusive - a character range [0,5] does not overlap with [5,6] and the range [5,5] is not meaningful (as it has no content)
 + Typography defines formatting to be applied to the text when rendering to a particular device.
 In the initial case this device is a web browser and the typography is defined in terms of CSS styles.
 Typographical annotations have a start position, end position and CSS style string.
 Typographical annotations may not overlap but may be contained within other typographical annotations - this limitation reflects the representation of the rendered HTML.
 + Semantics define any metadata which are not used when rendering the text to a display device.
 A semantic annotation also has a start and end position but whereas typographical annotations may not overlap there is no such restriction on semantic annotations.
 In addition to the location the semantic annotation defines a type and optionally an author and creation date - where omitted the interpretation is that the annotation was created during the text import and was the result of an automated process or script.
 Some annotation types may require additional information to be useful in which case the additional information is included as a payload property which must be an object and may contain any arbitrary information necessary for the particular type.
 Types are strings, and act as an extension point with a set of types defined by the Textus Basic Profile defined later in this document.
 + Structure is used to assist in navigation within the text.
 The structure is defined as a set of markers denoting structure start points; the end point is defined to be either the next highest position property of a node of the same depth or lower or the end of the document, whichever is smaller.
 Each node defines a type and a depth property where the type indicates the kind of structural boundary and the depth is used to allow partial structures.
-Nodes can also contain a metadata payload where the type requires it - types are extensible but an initial set is defined in the Textus Basic Profile defined later in this document.
+Nodes can contain a description and short display name, and may also include a set of semantic annotations which will be applied to the character range of the structure when imported.

 The formats for each of these data types are defined later in this document, the Textus import tool accepts data in one or more distinct files and will merge the information from all files before further processing.
 Each import file must contain JSON of the form: